ChainLua/raid_clothes/README.md

 ## Download & Installation
 ```
-Change the folder name to "nevo_clothes"
+Change the folder name to "raid_clothes"
 Update db.sql to your database
-Add this in your server.cfg: "start nevo_clothes"
+Add this in your server.cfg: "start raid_clothes"
 ```